JavaWiz1/ha-server-info/README.md

 ## Create a dashboard
 - Settings -> Dashboards
-- Click Add Daskboard (new daskboard from scratch)
+- Click Add dashboard (new dashboard from scratch)
   - Give it a meaningful title (i.e. LAN Hosts)
   - Click Create
 - Open the dashboard